 No new recipe, I haven’t been in the mood.
-I decided to share this with you today though on the off-chance you might find it helpful or interesting.
-It’s a subject that has weighed heavy on my mind for way too long and now I have to navigate with my girls.
-I’d like to crush it.
+I decided to share this with you today, though; you might find it helpful or interesting.
+It’s a topic that has weighed heavily on my mind for way too long.
+Now I have to navigate with my girls, and I’d like to crush it.
 Any help or advice is appreciated.

 Then I told her she wasn’t alone.
-I told her that, unfortunately, I don’t know of a single woman who doesn’t struggle with body image and that included myself.
-I told her how at the age of eighteen when I weighed 117 pounds on my 5’6” frame I thought I was fat.
+I told her that, unfortunately, I don’t know of a single woman who doesn’t struggle with body image, and that included myself.
+I told her how, at the age of eighteen, when I weighed 117 pounds on my 5’6″ frame, I thought I was fat.
 When I married her dad and I weighed 130 pounds I thought I was fat.
-You know the old adage, “I wish I weighed now what I did when I thought I was fat”.
+You know the saying, “I wish I weighed now what I did when I thought I was fat.”
 That sums it up pretty well now but I honestly have a healthier body image than I did then.
-It’s still prone to a lot of sick days though.
+It’s still prone to a lot of sick days, though.

-She then mentioned to me she has friends who are very worried about their weight and I mentioned I do too.
-She was shocked to learn even women my age who are in amazing shape worried about the number on the scale.
-At that point, I pointed to my head and said: “It’s all up here”.
+She then mentioned to me she has friends who are very worried about their weight, and I said I do too.
+She was shocked to learn even women my age who are in fantastic shape worried about the number on the scale.
+At that point, I pointed to my head and said: “It’s all up here.”
 It’s like a virus of the mind that gets in our heads at a very young age (younger and younger as the years go) and stays until we try to crush it later in life.
-Although most of us never manage to crush it completely and for some, it only gets worse.
+Although most of us never manage to defeat it entirely, and for some, it only gets worse.
 I didn’t say that last part.

-I told her I’ve wasted countless time worrying about my weight and she was surprised because I’ve always kept that under wraps with my girls.
+I told her I’d wasted countless time worrying about my weight, and she was surprised because I’ve always kept that under wraps with my girls.
 I said it makes me really angry and sad that so many girls and women have so much worry over it and that it is, in fact, a very boring subject for us to be focusing on.
-She kind of laughed and I said, again, that it’s super boring and a total time-suck and my hope for her is that she and her peers will find something more interesting to fill their minds with.
+She laughed a little, and I said, again, that it’s super boring and a total time-suck and my hope for her is that she and her peers will find far more interesting things to fill their minds.
 I know it’s not that simple.
-Maybe it planted a seed, that’s all I can hope for.
+Maybe it planted a seed, that’s all I can hope.

 As we continued our walk, we talked about how the media portrays unrealistic images and how they infect our minds with unattainable expectations of ourselves.
-We talked about how we live in a town where people are pretty fitness focused and how that makes it hard for those of us more attracted to taking leisurely walks and eating ice cream than running marathons and eating paleo.
+We talked about how we live in a town where people are pretty fitness-focused and how that makes it hard for those of us more attracted to taking leisurely walks and eating ice cream than running marathons and eating paleo.
 (Maybe not exactly in so many words but it went something like that.)
-We also acknowledged that we are happy to live in a place where health and fitness are valued as opposed to somewhere that fast food and a sedentary lifestyle is the norm.
-She said she was glad we go on so many walks together since she doesn’t like a lot of other sports and I agreed we would continue to do so.
+We also acknowledged that we are happy to live in a place where health and fitness are valued as opposed to somewhere that fast food and sedentary lifestyles are the norms.
+She said she was glad we go on so many walks together since she doesn’t like a lot of other sports, and I agreed we would continue to do so.